informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 height that can both be verified from a common root block *a* (using the skipping or the sequential method).

-**TODO:** move this discussion up to beginning of spec!

-> Observe that just two blocks for the same height are not
-> sufficient.
-One of the blocks may be bogus [TMBC-BOGUS.1] which does
-> not constitute slashable behavior.

-> Which leads to the question whether the light node should try to do fork detection on its initial block (from subjective initialization).
-This could be done by doing backwards verification (with the hashes) until a bifurcation block is found.
-While there are scenarios where a fork could be found, there is also the scenario where a faulty full node feeds the light node with bogus light blocks and forces the light node to check hashes until a bogus chain is out of the trusting period.
-As a result, the light client
-should not try to establish a fork for its initial header.

 #### **[LCV-DATA-POF.1]**:
 ```go